brancobruyneel/dotfiles/README.md

 ```

 Open nvim and press `y` to install `packer.nvim`.

-Next restart nvim and install the plugins by executing `:PackerInstall`.
+Next restart `nvim` and install the plugins by executing the `:PackerInstall` command.